FMInference/FlexiGen/README.md

 ```

 ```
 # Chat with OPT-30B.
-You need at least 64GB of CPU memory.
+You need about 90GB of CPU memory.
 python3 chatbot.py --model facebook/opt-30b --percent 0 100 100 0 100 0
 ```

 ```
 # Chat with instruction-tuned OPT-IML-MAX-30B.
-You need at least 64GB of CPU memory.
+You need about 90GB of CPU memory.
 python3 chatbot.py --model facebook/opt-iml-max-30b --percent 0 100 100 0 100 0
 ```